jhuix/showdowns/README.md

 Type: (options: object) => object

+A function to set default options of mermaid extension.
+When showdown.convertor instance be created, it can reset mermaid extension using the new default options.

 See [mermaid options of defaultOptions](#defaultoptions).

 - mermaid theme field value be selected in ['default', 'forest', 'dark', 'neutral']; When it be set empty, default set to 'default' theme.